ejhocker/startup/notes.md

 - dig - Show the DNS information for a domain
 - man - Look up a command in the manual

-####Special Characters:
+#### Special Characters:

 - | - Take the output from the command on the left and pipe, or pass, it to the command on the right
-- > '-' Redirect output to a file.
+- /> - Redirect output to a file.
 Overwrites the file if it exists
-- >> '-' Redirect output to a file.
+- />> - Redirect output to a file.
 Appends if the file exists